João Artur da Silva: Biography

 In 1978, after several years living and exhibiting abroad, João Artur moved back to Portugal.
 In 1981 he held his first ‘Open Studio’ in Lisbon where he mounted a retrospective of his work from the past 23 years.

 In 2009 his sculpture “O Prisioneiro”, which is one of two of his works in the permanent collection of the Gulbenkian, was shown in both the UK and Portugal as part of a collaboration between the Tate Gallery, St. Ives and the Centro de Arte Moderna of the Gulbenkian Foundation.

-Da Silva moved to British Columbia, Canada in 1991 and became a Canadian Citizen in 2012.
+Da Silva moved to British Columbia, Canada in 1991 and became a Canadian citizen in 2012.
+In 2023, at the age of 95 and after a lifetime of personally handling every detail of his career, he acquired his first agent.
+He is now represented exclusively by the Perve Gallery of Lisbon (pervegaleria.eu).
+In April 2024 he was featured at Art Vancouver Fair, his debut Canadian exhibition.

 Style

 João Artur started his artistic practice working with oils and gouache.
 During his time in England, he began to incorporate waterproof ink which allowed him to achieve a layered effect reminiscent of stained glass window panes.
 This technique, which he continued to develop throughout his career, gives his paintings a geometric aesthetic.